Skip to content

 The Royal Armouries Museum is famous for being home to Britain’s national arms and armour collection.
 It is in the city’s dock area and includes over 8,500 objects spread over six magnificent galleries.

-The museum holds about 3,000 years’ worth of weapons from all over the world, and you will see Tournament Gallery, showcasing the greatness of medieval jousting tournaments.
-Also, you will find the Oriental Gallery with its samples of armour from Asia, and Africa.
+The museum holds about 3,000 years’ worth of weapons from all over the world, and you will see the Tournament Gallery, showcasing the greatness of medieval jousting tournaments.
+Also, you will find the Oriental Gallery with its armour samples from Asia and Africa.

 Roundhay Park